 Sit Next to Each Other

-Did you know that sitting across the table from each other during conflict resolution is antagonistic?
-If you know you must resolve the issue because you really need this job, or you really need that Associate, then sit next to each other.
-That doesn’t mean you’re going to hold hands or take a shower together.
-Just sit on the same bench or on the same side of the desk or table.
-If you’re a Supervisor and you must settle this issue so both sides win, offer your chair to your Associate and sit on the other side of the desk to dispel workplace nonsense.
+Did you know that sitting across the table from each other during conflict resolution is antagonistic!
+If you know you must resolve the issue because you really need this job, or you really need your Associate, then sit next to each other, or at least on the same bench or on the same side of the desk or table.
+If you’re a Supervisor and you must settle this issue so both sides win, offer your chair to your Associate and occupy the chair on the other side of your desk.
+Of course, workplace nonsense is expected and inevitable.
+However, your Company already has the tools in place to resolve conflict – use them…